BigMax900/starter-hugo-academic/content/authors/chuck-hao-wu/_index.md

     url: https://www.ox.ac.uk/
 education:
   courses:
-    - course: MSc (Distinction) in Applied Linguistics for Language Teaching, 2020-2022
+    - course: MSc in Applied Linguistics for Language Teaching (Distinction), 2020-2022
       institution: The University of Oxford, United Kingdom
-      year: ""
+      year: -3
     - course: MA in Teaching English to Speakers of Other Languages, 2016-2017
       institution: The University of Hong Kong, HKSAR, China
       year: ""